Introduction

 The degrees of approval

-No matter how introverted or extroverted the individual, a person will react to interpersonal interaction with one of the following:
+No matter how introverted or extroverted the individual, a person will react to an inter-personal interaction with one of the following:

 - approve whole-heartedly ("shut up and take my money!")